Khmelnytskyi: Russian invasion of Ukraine

-The Russian forces did not attack Khmelnitskyi during the first 7 months of the invasion.
+On 10 October 2022, during the Russian invasion of Ukraine, the city was targeted by Russian cruise missiles as part of a major retaliation strike for the Crimean Bridge explosion, causing a blackout in the city and limiting water supply.

-On 10 October 2022 however, the city has been targeted by Russian cruise missiles, causing a blackout in the city and limiting water supply.
+During a missile attack on 31 December, a gas station and a military facility inside the city was hit by two Russian cruise missiles, killing at least one civilian and wounding nine.
+The attack also caused a partial blackout and damaged more than a dozen cars and several residential buildings, including a kindergarten.

-During a missile attack on 31 December a gas station and a military facility inside the city have been hit by 2 Russian cruise missiles, wounding 10 civilians, causing a partial blackout and damaging more than a dozen cars and several residential buildigs, including a kindergarten.
-8 of the 10 wounded had to be hospitalized with 2 being in a critical condition.
+On 23 February 2023, Russian forces hit Khmelnytskyi with 3 Iranian-made UAVs of the "Shahed type", killing one person and wounding four.
+Additionally, the attack caused a fire and damaged multiple buildings.

-Geography and natural resources
+Geography

 Khmelnytskyi is the regional center of the Khmelnytskyi region which is located in the western part of Ukraine in the middle of Podillia, its total area makes up 8624 ha.
 Khmelnytskyi has a favorable geographical position.

 Khmelnytskyi is crossed by one of the longest rivers of Ukraine – the Southern Bug.
 Coincidentally, through the western portion of the city flows the small river Ploska.